 For all offsite locations with pianos create a different customer record complete with:

-The name of the specific school or church campus; and
+The name of the specific school or church campus in the company field.

 The primary contact person you interface with at this location,